Sources

 500 Caption title.

-Do not change this note in the OCLC master record.
-While GPO prefers the form “Title from caption,” do not bother changing this note, even in the CGP record only; it is not that important.
+Do not change this note in the OCLC record or the CGP record.
+While GPO prefers the form “Title from caption,” do not bother changing this note, even in the CGP record only.

 Adapting Non-PCC Pre-RDA Records